isabella232/scope-services/tutorial-console-logger.rst

   window.onload = function()
   {
     window.app.build_application();
-    window.simple_consol_logger = new SimpleConsolLogger();
+    window.simple_logger = new SimpleLogger();
   }

   window.app.on_services_enabled = function()
   {
-    window.simple_consol_logger.setup();
+    window.simple_logger.bind();
   }

 The ``window.onload`` callback was already there.
 We instantiate our class here because it does not depend in any way on the created services.
 We define the ``window.app.on_services_enabled`` callback and add the ``setup`` call to our ``simple_consol_logger`` here.

+.. topic:: Sidenote

+  The hookup in the application building process is done here in the most simple way.
+Depending on your needs there is a more differntiated way with ``window.app.builders`` and event callbacks per service object.
+For details see the comments in ``build_application.js`` and the common methods of all services in ``service_base.js``.

-As mentioned before ``scope`` and ``window-manager`` services are created always.
+As mentioned before ``Scope`` and ``WindowManager`` services are created always.
 They are special.

-``scope`` and ``window-manager`` services
+``Scope`` and ``WindowManager`` services
 -----------------------------------------

-``scope`` is a system service to setup the connection with the host and to control the other services.
-Normally you will not have to interact with this service directly.
+``Scope`` is a system service to setup the connection with the host and to control the other services.
+Normally you will not have to interact with it directly.

-``window-manger`` gets events about all changes regarding windows or tabs and can also query general informations about them.
+``WindowManager`` gets events about all changes regarding windows or tabs and can also query general informations about them.
 It also controls the messages for all other services.
-By default it blocks all messages, or more precisely a given message is only created if it will pass the active filter.
+By default it blocks all messages, or more precisely a given :term:`message` is only created if it will pass the active filter.
 That is the reason that we first must set a filter to define which messages shall be created.

 set a window filter
 -------------------

-We do that in the ``setup`` call of our ``SimpleConsoleLogger`` class like:
+We do that in the ``bind`` call of our ``SimpleLogger`` class like:

 .. code-block:: javascript

-  this.setup = function()
+  this.bind = function()
   {
     window_manager.requestModifyFilter(0, [1, [], ['*']]);
   }

 The filter we are using here is ``[1, [], ["*"]]``.
-The ``1`` is a boolean, representing ``true`` and indicates that the existing filter should be cleared.
+The ``1`` is a number, representing the boolean ``true`` and indicates that the existing filter should be cleared.
 The next element is a list of window-ids to specify for which windows messages should be created.
 In our case it is empty.
 Following that is a list of rules. ``"*"`` means that messages shall be created for all windows.

 .. topic:: Sidenote

   That filter is to get quickly something up and running.
 Normally we are only interested in the messages of a specific window, e.g. the one with the document we are working one, all other messages should just not show up.
 But with the knowledge of this tutorial and the code in the test frame work ( see `Walk through the log entries`_ ) it should be possible to create your own application which will fit exactely your needs.

-We can now run again ``client.html``.
+We can now reload ``client.html``.
 There should be some more entries:

 .. code-block:: none